CBinet/brocoli-pi/README.md

 ```

 # Using Brocoli-pi
-To run the server
+To run the server :
 ```sh
 python server.py
 ```
-Once the server is started, you can access it at http://0.0.0.0:5000. <br>
-You can test it by navigating to http://0.0.0.0:5000/outputs.
-You should see a
+Once the server is started, you can test it by navigating to http://0.0.0.0:5000/outputs. <br>
-list of your outputs.
+You should see a list of your outputs.

 # Modules